micallef25/Project6-WebGL-Clustered-Deferred-Forward-Plus/README.md

 There was no performance impact between the two.
 The blinnphong model vs the lambert model in my code was only a few extra lines of computational code which GPU's are quite good at.

+there are two constant variables that can be manipulated for shininess and specular color.
+I have them set to purple in the image.
+We can tune them on the fly for your favorite color!

 ## Lambert

 ![](img/lambert.PNG)